achtnullzwei/Doorman/docs/en/guide/firmware/installation.md

 :::

 ## Web Serial <Badge type="tip" text="Latest release build, no customization" />
-Connect your **Doorman-S3** via USB-C and use the configuration assistant below to install the latest firmware directly via Web Serial — perfect for first-time setup.
+Connect your **Doorman S3** via USB-C and use the configuration assistant below to install the latest firmware directly via Web Serial — perfect for first-time setup.

 This guided process ensures seamless integration with the Home Assistant API and makes future community-driven updates easy to apply.